mlabs-haskell/hydra-auction-onchain/docs/spec.md

 The personal oracle validator
-and personal oracle minting policy are both parametrized by the user's pubkey hash and implemented as a native pubkey hash script and a native minting policy.
+and personal oracle minting policy are both parametrized by the user's pubkey hash and implemented as native scripts.

 The auction minting policy is parametrized on the auction metadata validator